yegorsokolov/BotCopier/README.md

 ## Ubuntu Setup and Services

-Run `scripts/setup_ubuntu.sh` on an Ubuntu host to install system packages, Python dependencies and initialise a Wine prefix for MetaTrader:
+Run `scripts/setup_ubuntu.sh` on an Ubuntu host to install system packages, Python dependencies and initialise a Wine prefix for MetaTrader.
+The script also installs and enables [Chrony](https://chrony.tuxfamily.org/) so the system clock remains synchronised.
+You can review synchronisation details in the output of `chronyc tracking`:

 ```bash
 ./scripts/setup_ubuntu.sh